Code-Institute-Submissions/DEV451997-PROJECT2/README.md

 * Using a br element within an ol element.
 This threw an error stating a br element cannot be a child of ol element.
 * Secondly as I did not need anything in my h2 element for the questions.
 As this was being filled using Javascript.
 The Validator threw an error saying the value was empty.
 * Thirdly I made the error having my script src for my JS files outside of my body element, thus showing an error.
+* Having an anchor element within a button element.

 ### Fixes

 * The first issue was fixed by removing the br element from my ol and using CSS styling to add padding-bottom to my list items.
 * Secondly I fixed the issue by adding quotation marks just to add something in there as mentioned Javascript was being used to add the questions.
 * I fixed the third issue by adding my script src inside the body element at the bottom after all other HTML code.
+* To fix the anchor element issue, I created an onclick function which navigates the user home and thus removing the html validator error.

 ## CSS Validation